krishabbashyal/firebase-task-manager/README.md

-# An issue tracking application developed for web and mobile devices.

-## Steps for local setup:
+## Local Setup Steps:
-Please ensure that you have some verion of node installed on your machine.
-This project is using `v18.17.0` but any recent version should be fine.
+Make sure you have Node.js installed on your machine.
+This project uses `v18.17.0`, but any recent version should work.
-Once that has been verified you can run:
+After verifying Node.js, run the following command to install all required project dependencies:
 ```
 npm install
 ```
-to install all required project dependencies.
+Create a .env file in the project's root folder.
+Store the credentials for the Supabase server that powers the application's backend in this file, you will have to reach out to someone for this.

+Once the above steps are done, you can run the following command to launch the application on your localhost:

 Once that has been created, you will have to create a .env file in the root of the project folder.
 This will be where we store the credentials to the supabase server that is powering the backend of this application.